 Video Game Review: South Park: The Fractured but Whole

-There were a lot of questions surrounding 2014’s The Stick of Truth based largely on delays and changes in publisher, but it proved to be worth the wait.
+There was a lot of questions surrounding 2014’s The Stick of Truth based largely on delays and changes in publisher, but it proved to be worth the wait.
 Its sequel, South Park: The Fractured but Whole, carried no such worries and looked primed to build on the original.
 Does it deliver another hilarious experience or leave its fans wanting more?

 There are three basic elements at work here: exploration, turn-based combat and mini games.
 In the former you amble around the town of South Park, search for goodies and engage in mostly rudimentary puzzle solving.
 Your interaction is fairly limited — you can throw fireworks, call on buddies and unleash various fart types — and handles smoothly.

 Combat is equally straightforward with each party member having access to three unique abilities, your collection of consumable items and a super move that can be used when the corresponding meter is filled.
-Selecting a move with trigger timed taps of the “A” button that will buff its potency if done right.
+Select a move with trigger timed taps of the “A” button that will buff its potency if done right.
 That’s all fine, but the taps are repetitive and fall within a small handful of patterns.

 Most of the mini games revolve around your ass.
 As you progress you’ll unlock different type of farts that can be used in exploration or combat as well as the aforementioned buddies that will allow you to pass specific obstacles.
 Toilet mastery asks you to mimic a number of different controller inputs, and some of the higher difficulty dumps can test your fingers’ dexterity.